aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/sparkline/_index.md

 {{% /alert %}}

-It’s simple to create a sparkline with Aspose.Cells with the following example codes:
+It’s simple to create a sparkline with Aspose.Cells for Python via .NET with the following example codes:

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Charts-InsertSparkline.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Sparklines-InsertSparkline.py" >}}

 ## **Advance topics**
 - [Using Sparklines and Settings 3D Format](/cells/python-net/using-sparklines-and-settings-3d-format/)
-{{< app/cells/assistant language="csharp" >}}